 BEFORE YOU CALL - PLEASE READ!

-If you have bees in a bird box, in a hedgerow, under your shed or in compost heap the chances are that it's bumblebees you have.
+If you have bees in a bird box, at the bottom of a hedgerow, under your shed or in compost heap the chances are that it's bumblebees you have.
 It is not a swarm of bees.
 Assuming they are causing you no bother, please allow them to go about their business and enjoy watching them.
 For more information go to the Bumblebee Conservation Trust website. http://bumblebeeconservation.org/.
 You never know, you might have a rare species!
 If you have bees in a birdbox or roof, it's probably the tree bumblebee or Bombus Hypnorum to give it's Latin name.
 Here's an article about them.
 Bumblebee nests will grow steadily over the spring and summer and will disperse in late summer; won't take over your home/shed/bird box forever and don't do any damage.
 We do not remove bumblebee nests.
 They are unlikely to cause a problem so please leave them where they are.
 Other bees (mining bees) live under paths - often in groups of individual nests - and Mason Bees in the walls of houses - particularly soft brick.
 Please leave them be.

 BEFORE YOU CALL - PLEASE READ!